-Chisun Lee is director of the Brennan Center’s Elections and Government Program, where she works to advance money-in-politics reform and improve election administration.
-She leads strategy and research for policy initiatives, legislative campaigns, publications, litigation, and public advocacy.
+Chisun Lee is deputy executive director of the Brennan Center.
+Previously she was director of the Center’s Elections and Government Program.
+She has led systemic reforms and advocacy campaigns to expand political opportunity for all.
+In addition to contributing to organization-wide impact, sustainability, and strategic growth, she continues to oversee certain strategy and research for policy initiatives, legislative campaigns, publications, litigation, and public advocacy.

 Lee has authored or co-authored nationally recognized reports and legal scholarship, and is a popular book contributor.
 She writes and comments for outlets such as the New York Times, the Washington Post, and NPR.
 She has provided testimony, briefings, and policy advice to federal, state, and local lawmakers across the country and taught as an adjunct professor at NYU School of Law.